Articles > Cybersecurity > What are phishing and spear phishing?

 Human error is one of the main reasons phishing and spear phishing attacks are effective.
 One of the best ways to prevent these threats is to teach employees how to identify and avoid suspicious emails.
 Some common red flags to look for are:

-If an employee is unsure about an email, encourage them to send it to the IT department.
+If an employee is unsure about an email, they should be encouraged to send it to the IT department.
 Additionally, the employee can look up the sender’s contact information on a reputable search engine and call or email them to make sure it’s legitimate.

 Spear phishing prevention is a long-term process.
-You must constantly train employees to avoid these scams and have a capable IT department to support your staff.
-By hiring IT professionals with relevant education and credentials — like a Bachelor of Science in Cybersecurity or a Master of Science in Cybersecurity — you can better protect against incoming threats.
+Companies must constantly train employees to avoid these scams and have a capable IT department to support staff.
+By hiring IT professionals with relevant education and credentials, you can better protect against incoming threats.

 One of the most important things to convey to employees is that they should immediately report any suspicious activity — even if they fall for the scam.
 If an employee hides their error out of shame or fear, cybercriminals have a better chance of gaining access to accounts because the IT department won’t know to stop it.